vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 Each of these strategies has its own pros and cons, and it is up to the individual to determine which strategy is the most suitable based on their specific goals and circumstances.

-It can be concluded that, **with a 20% harvest fee, it is not advisable to use CLever without borrowing.**
+As we can see in the sheet above, depositing 1000 CVX can generate a yield of 12 clevCVX where as 1000 vlCVX delegated on votium will yield almost 15 CVX.
+It can be concluded with the above that, **with a 20% harvest fee, it is not advisable to use CLever without borrowing.**

 ## The clevCVX-CVX peg